AdroitAnandAI/Agentic-AI-with-MCP/cognitive_agent/README.md

 - x1 = 780, y1 = 380 (top-left corner)
 - x2 = 1000, y2 = 550 (bottom-right corner)

-These coordinates are stored during initialization and used consistently throughout the visualization process, ensuring the rectangle is always drawn at the **preferred location.**
+These coordinates are stored during initialization and used consistently throughout the visualization process, ensuring the rectangle is always drawn at the **preferred location.** These values can also be fetched as user input and stored in the memory, the same way.

 ## Usage